bmribler/hdf5_plugins/documentation/hdf5-docs/release_specifics/sw_changes_1.10.md

 Changed from a 32-bit to a 64-bit value.

 hid\_t is the type is used for all HDF5 identifiers.
-This change, which is necessary to accomodate the capacities of modern computing systems, therefore affects all HDF5 applications.
+This change, which is necessary to accommodate the capacities of modern computing systems, therefore affects all HDF5 applications.
 If an application has been using HDF5's hid\_t the type, recompilation will normally be sufficient to take advantage of HDF5 Release 1.10.0.
 If an application uses an integer type instead of HDF5's hid\_t type, those identifiers must be changed to a 64-bit type when the application is ported to the 1.10.x series.

 New Features and Feature Sets
 Several new features are introduced in HDF5 Release 1.10.0.